ashleyradford/sentiment_classification/README.md

 # Two Different Approaches in Text Mining

-This notebook compares two different sentiment classification methods.
+This notebook compares two different binary sentiment classification methods.
 One approach uses a sparse Tf-idf matrix with a random forest classifier.
-Initially, text is normalized via cleaning, expanding contractions, case conversions, removing stopwords, stemming etc. Then the matrix is constructed with a true-labeled column and random forest classification is used.
+Initially, text is normalized via cleaning, expanding contractions, case conversions, removing stopwords, stemming etc. The matrix is then constructed with a true-labeled column and random forest classification is applied.
-The the other approach relies on a parsimonious rule-based model for sentiment analysis - specifically, the VADER package.
-This particular model uses an empirically constructed/validated gold-standard list of lexical features with their associated sentiment intensity measures.
-These features are combined with five general rules that embody grammatical and syntactical conventions, i.e., punctuation, capitalization, degree modifier, conjunction, and negation.
+The other approach relies on a parsimonious rule-based model for sentiment analysis - specifically, the VADER package.
+This particular model uses a constructed and validated gold-standard list of lexical features with their associated sentiment intensity measures.
+These features are combined with five general rules that embody grammatical and syntactical conventions, i.e. punctuation, capitalization, degree modifier, conjunction, and negation.
 Each text/review is scored with continuous polarity scores in range of [-1,1], where -1 represents extreme negative sentiment and 1 represents extreme positive sentiment.

 ## Requirements